Generating electricity for more than 50 years

 At the start of the last century electricity was cutting edge, but has now become an integral part of everyday life.
 KCE has played a vital role in that journey, transforming the communities in our region through energy.

 We’re focused on a bright future generating the electricity the wider community needs every day, with our vision focused on the following four key areas:

-As part of supporting our local communities, KCE is a sponsor of the Waikato Westpac Rescue Helicopter and the Palmerston North Rescue Helicopter.
+As part of supporting our local communities, KCE is a sponsor of the Waikato Westpac Rescue Helicopter and the Grassroots Trust Rescue Helicopter (servicing the Manawatu and Horowhenua regions).
 We’re proud to support these vital services, which help protect the health and wellbeing of the local communities for whom we generate power.

 1911: The benefits of lighting and motive power are well known nationwide.
 Some local businesses are generating electricity for their own use.

 1921: Taumarunui votes for electricity.
 Local ratepayers are polled - 230 people want electricity and five vote against it.

 1924: The Piriaka power scheme is officially opened by Prime Minister William Massey in March.
 In November he opens Mangahao hydro in Shannon, the first North Island power station built by the government.